rajdborad/Editors-Notes-App/README.md

 # Editors-Notes-App
-## A Notes App where User can reister, Login and Add their Thoughts.
+## A Notes App where User can register, Login and Add their Thoughts.
 And Access when needed.